ebzzry/ebzzry.github.io/en/src/scripting-lisp.md

 environment.
 The
 [Utilities for Implementation- and OS- Portability (UIOP)](https://gitlab.common-lisp.net/asdf/asdf/tree/master/uiop) is a set of abstractions that lets us use and write portable CL code.
 It does the heavy lifting of making sure that we are going to write portable Lisp code.
-UIOP is part of ASDF—which is part of most modern CL implementations—so there is no need to manualy install it.[inferior-shell](https://github.com/fare/inferior-shell) helps us with managing processes. [cl-scripting](https://github.com/fare/cl-scripting) helps us with more process control.
+UIOP is part of ASDF3—which is part of most modern CL implementations—so there is no need to manualy install it. [inferior-shell](https://github.com/fare/inferior-shell) helps us with managing processes. [cl-scripting](https://github.com/fare/cl-scripting) helps us with more process control.

 The program `cl-launch` must also be installed in your system.
-This will be responsible in creating the multi-call binary, itself.
-To install on systems that use APT:
+It will be responsible in creating the multi-call binary, itself.
+To install `cl-launch` on systems that use APT:

 ```bash
 sudo apt-get install -y cl-launch